nhsconnect/digital-referrals/pages/business_flows/develop_business_flow_bf001.md

 This business flow describes the process of creating an authorised professional API session based upon an authenticated Care identify Service (CIS) smartcard.
 It makes use of the following NHS e-RS API Endpoints in order, with persisted rights to undertake further business workflows until the session is terminated.

+### Using the identity agent
+Guidance on using the identity agent and authenticating with NHS Smartcards can be found at [developer.nhs.uk/apis/spine-core/smartcards.html](https://developer.nhs.uk/apis/spine-core/smartcards.html)

 #### This business flow involves the following APIs

 * [A001 – Create Professional Session](explore_endpoint_a001.html) ![Live](images/icons/api_live.png)